KlaudiuszDuda/Tilemap-editor-no-cmake/README.md

 status:

-not working on it currently and the project is shit so there is alot of code to fix.
+not working on it currently and the project is shit so there is alot of code to rewrite.